Back to projects

 Approach

-• Tooling: Upgraded PHPStan and Psalm, integrated into CI so every contribution gets checked
+• Tooling: Upgraded and , integrated into CI so every contribution gets checked

-• Automation: 36 custom plugins (Psalm checkers, PHPStan rules, Rector refactorings) — each one encodes a standard that previously existed only in code review comments
+• Automation: 70 custom rules (Psalm checkers, PHPStan rules, PHPCS sniffs, Rector refactorings), each one encoding a standard that previously existed only in code review comments

 • Documentation: Wrote the platform’s PHP coding guidelines and unit testing documentation